 - For each projected point, convert P' coordinates from screen space to raster space.

 Question from a reader: "you say, project all points onto the screen.
 How do we find these points in the first place?".
 Very good question.
 Technically, we would break down the triangles or the polygons objects are made of, into smaller geometry elements no bigger than a pixel when projected onto the screen.
-In real-time APIs and OpenGL this what we generally refer to as fragments.
-Check the lesson on the REYES algorithm in this section to learn how this work in more details.
+In real-time APIs and OpenGL this is what we generally refer to as fragments.
+Check the lesson on the REYES algorithm in this section to learn how this works in more detail.

 - Find the pixel the point maps to (using the projected point raster coordinates), and store the distance of that point to the eye, in a special list of points (called the depth list), maintained by that pixel.

 - the z-buffering algorithm.
 This is probably the most commonly used one from this category.
 The REYES algorithm which we present in this section implements the z-buffer algorithm.
-It is very similar to the technique we described in which points on the surfaces of objects (objects are subdivided into very small surfaces, or fragments which are then projected onto the screen), are projected onto the screen and stored into depth lists.
+It is very similar to the technique we described in which points on the surfaces of objects (objects are subdivided into very small surfaces or fragments which are then projected onto the screen), are projected onto the screen and stored into depth lists.